 Moonlighting is a common practice among healthcare professionals, particularly physicians.
 Many people moonlight to earn extra money, but others do it to pursue a passion or build experience in a different field.
 Let us check the pros and cons of moonlighting.
-We will also provide tips for managing your time and energy if you take on more than one job.
+We will also provide tips for managing your time and energy if you take on multiple jobs.

 While it may seem like a lot of work, you were moonlighting has a few benefits:

-If you're finding that your full-time job is too stressful, moonlighting can provide an excellent outlet and help you to feel more balanced.
+If you’re finding your full-time job too stressful, moonlighting can provide an excellent outlet and help you feel more balanced.

 There are many things to consider when moonlighting, from legal to financial implications.